 National attention is gained annually as visitors flock to enjoy the Dickens Victorian Village and the Official Paul Bunyan Show, not to mention numerous other special events - such as Ohio's only outdoor Passion play, the Living Word Outdoor Drama.

 The crown jewel of the county though, is the abundance of recreational opportunities.
 Hunting, fishing, camping and golfing are centerpieces for the region.
 Ohio's largest state park, Salt Fork, and the state's third largest lake, Seneca Lake, are found within Guernsey County.
 Did we also mention that the Wilds, a 9,000-acre one-of-a-kind conservations facility is also located here for seasonal safari tours?

-The Hopalong Cassidy Museum, dedicated to our hometown boy, William Boyd who portrayed the beloved cowboy, is located along our quaint main street.
-Not far from town is the John and Annie Glenn Historic Site detailing the famed astronaut's life.
+A Hopalong Cassidy statue, dedicated to our hometown boy, William Boyd who portrayed the beloved cowboy, is located just off our quaint main street.
+Not far from town is the John & Annie Glenn Museum detailing the famed astronaut's life.
 And don't forget the historic National Road (Route 40) running through the heart of Guernsey County that features specialty shops, antiques, a museums and glass factories.

 For foodies, we offer a plethora of experiences, whether it's enjoying a glass of wine or a craft beer overlooking a breathtaking view of our Historic Downtown Cambridge, stopping by one of our sin-sational bakeries or eating at one of our many local diners and eateries, you will savor the taste of Ohio!